Z3NTL3/Z3NTL3/README.md

 # Who am I
-I'm Efdal and I have been interested in pentesting since I was 12 years old.
-I started as a 'skid' and expanded my knowledge by becoming a developer once I was 14 years old, do not get angry but I will give you a float representation of my age; I am 17.4 years old now.
-I have expert Python programming knowledge and I'm currently learning and interested in languages like NodeJS, Go , C and Rust.
+My name is Efdal and I am a 17 year-old student.
+I am very passionate about getting acquainted with new programming concepts.
+I like low-level programming ever since I first started exploring the field.
+Recently I started mastering C which will take a while.
+My background as a python expert will help me through this journey.

 <a href="https://www.youtube.com/watch?v=MRoR9SuKCfE">
   Wordress Automatic XPLOITER BOT